magepages/mpdocs/docs/share-cart/index.md

 - Use Magento 2.3.x.
 Return your site to developer mode

-- Supported request GraphQl can be viewed <a href='https://documenter.getpostman.com/view/10589000/SzRxXrGB?version=latest' target='_blank' rel='nofollow'>here</a>
+- Supported GraphQl requests can be viewed <a href='https://documenter.getpostman.com/view/10589000/SzRxXrGB?version=latest' target='_blank' rel='nofollow'>here</a>